 In re Sirius XM Shareholder Litigation, Consol.
 C.A.
 No. 7800-CS (Del.
 Ch.).
 On August 21, 2012, plaintiff City of Miami Police Relief and Pension Fund (theFund) filed a complaint in the Court of Chancery of the State of Delaware against Liberty Media, Sirius, Liberty Radio LLC and certain Liberty Media designees on the board of directors of Sirius (David J.A.
 Flowers, Gregory B. Maffei, John C. Malone, Carl E. Vogel, and Vanessa A. Wittman (together, the Sirius Designees)).
-On August 23, 2012, plaintiff Brian Cohen filed a complaint in the Court of Chancery of the State of Delaware against the same individuals and seeking substantially similar relief as set forth in the complaint filed by the Fund.
+On August 24, 2012, plaintiff Brian Cohen filed a complaint in the Court of Chancery of the State of Delaware against the same individuals and seeking substantially similar relief as set forth in the complaint filed by the Fund.
 By Order of the Court dated October 2, 2012, the two actions were consolidated under the caption In re Sirius XM Shareholder Litigation.

-Plaintiffs the Fund and Brian Cohen filed an Amended Verified Class Action and Derivative Complaint (the Amended Complaint) in the consolidated action on October 5, 2012.
+On October 5, 2012, plaintiffs in the consolidated action filed an Amended Verified Class Action and Derivative Complaint (the Amended Complaint).
 The Amended Complaint alleges that Liberty Media and the Sirius Designees are breaching their alleged fiduciary duties to the Sirius stockholders by acquiring shares of Sirius common stock in the market and applying to the Federal Communications Commission for consent to the transfer of de jure control of the various FCC licenses and authorizations held by Sirius or its subsidiaries.
 The Amended Complaint also seeks a declaration that a provision in an investment agreement entered into between Liberty Media and Sirius that prohibits Sirius from adopting certain anti-takeover provisions is invalid under Delaware law and a declaration that upon the expiration of the three year standstill in the investment agreement Liberty Media became an interested stockholder subject to the restrictions and limitations set forth by Section 203 of the Delaware General Corporation Law.
+On November 29, 2012, Liberty Media, Liberty Radio LLC and the Sirius Designees filed a motion to dismiss the Amended Complaint, and the remaining defendants filed an Answer